GeoffAWaddington/CSI30Wiki/CSI-Overview.md

 Each Surface within your page is represented by 2 major pieces:

 * [[mst/ost file|Defining Control Surface Capabilities]]- the Surface Template file, which specifies the Surface's capabilities. ie. what elements it contains (eg. buttons, faders, encoders, lights, displays, etc), and what MIDI/OSC messages it sends and expects to receive.
-* [[Zone files|Defining Control Surface Behavior]] - Zone files can define a couple of different behaviours:
+* [[Zone files|Defining Control Surface Behavior]] - Zone files can define a couple of different behaviors:
   * [[Controlling Reaper|Zones]] - how the Surface elements defined in the mst/ost file are mapped to Actions
   * [[Controlling Plugins|FX-and-Instrument-Mapping]] - how the Surface elements defined in the mst/ost file will map to parameters in your VST plugins